Deabute/plan-client/docs/Key_Performance_Indicators.md

 - App use
 - Goal setting

+Time over budget would be a good indicator of (zero would be the best score)

+- personal compliance

 Of the options listed appropriate rate of completion seems to be the best measure

 Things to understand about appropriate rate of completion